motss/generator-lit-element-next/README.md

 # Install packages with NPX and execute the CLI with this one-liner
 $ npx -p yo -p generator-lit-element-next -- yo lit-element-next
 ```

+## Testing

+No option on which testing library/ framework to use to test Web Components and you are feel free to bring your own testing library or framework.
+But, here are a few to recommend if you haven't already had one:

+1. [@open-wc/testing]
+2. [webdriverio]
+3. [playwright]

 ## Getting To Know Yeoman